TomDeneire/InformationScience/README.md

 ### 5. Teaching method and planned learning activities

-This course will be taught in blocks of 3 hours, half of which will be a theoretical lecture, while the other half will be spent introducing a practical exercise.
-Students are required to finish the exercise at home,  as well as read the required study material (cf. infra).
+Each course will feature about 1,5 to 2 hours of theory and 1 hour of practice.
+Most courses will feature a coding **assignment**, which will be introduced and discussed during the practical part of the course.
+Students are expected to finish the assignments after hours.

 ### 6. Assessment method and criteria

-This course will be assessed based through a coding project, which will be announced towards the end of the course.
+The aforementioned assignments lead up to a project assignment which will serve as the exam for this course.
+The project assignment will be introduced during the final course.
+Students who have succesfully completed the previous course assignments should have no trouble submitting an adequate project assignment.
 Students will be required to finish the project in a certain timeframe.

 ### 7. Study material *